 The use of high-precision positioning is continually growing for surveying, construction, autonomous vehicles (including aerial systems), and agriculture.
 NOTA stations are used as reference stations for RTK (Real Time Kinematics) positioning techniques, as well as for maintenance of the National Spatial Reference System—which defines the coordinate system—by NOAA’s National Geodetic Survey.

 Standard-rate GNSS/GPS data are collected at 15 seconds-per-sample and archived.
 Real-time high-rate (1 Hz) data are also available from many NOTA stations.
 Some stations also include meteorological instrument packs.
 Data can be accessed via our data page or data access notebooks.
+Strain, seismic, tilt, and pore data collected by the NOTA borehole stations are available here.

 - GNSS/GPS high-rate (1 or 5 Hz rate)